Monday, 20 December 2021

 Wednesday, 15 December 2021

-This post provides a continuation of previous wordplay collections displayed on December 5, 2020January 5, 2021, February 5, 2021, and March 10, 2021.
+This post provides a continuation of previous wordplay collections displayed on December 5, 2020January 5, 2021, and February 5, 2021.
 In those earlier posts, classic palindromes (phrases and sentences whose letters are ordered identically when they are read either forwards or backwards) were described and extolled in verse; the topics of discussion, eight in each post, were as follows:

 1. Dennis sinned